-The participants of this course come together twice a week during a period of three weeks.
-In addition, six lectures are provided as well.
+- PBL/PGO and lectures. - The participants of this course come together twice a week during a period of three weeks. - In addition, six lectures are provided as well.

-The general aim of the course is to provide students with an understanding of the problems inherent in legal situations involving (a) crossborder element(s) pertaining to private law (b) in Europe.
-The students will gain knowledge of the basic principles and legal rules of Private International Law from the European perspective as well as of its historical developments.
+The general aim of the course is to provide students with an understanding of the problems inherent in legal situations involving (a) cross-border element(s) pertaining to private law (b) in Europe.